-Teachers are available for student assistance before and/or after the school day.
-These sessions are scheduled either before or after school.
-Teachers will post their availability on their websites and by posting in the classroom.
-Students must schedule their appointment with their teacher directly.
+Teachers will schedule office hours before and/or after the school day for student support.
+Teachers will post their availability on their websites and in the classroom.
+Students should schedule appointments during office hours with their teacher directly.

 LOCKERS

 All students are assigned a hall locker and P.E. locker.
 These lockers are for the convenience of the students, but they remain the property of the Board of Education, and the administration reserves the right to inspect the contents of any locker.
 Students should never leave money or valuables in an unlocked locker.
 The school is not responsible for items lost or taken from lockers.
 All P.E. lockers are to be cleaned out every Friday.
 No belongings should be left.